voxel-wiki/voxel-wiki.github.io/content/wiki/rendering/index.md

 ## Windowing Abstraction Libraries

-Creating a surface to actually draw into is, due to the many platforms that exist, terribly annoying, so it's best to leave it to a windowing library...
+Creating a surface to actually draw into is *terribly* annoying, due to the many platforms and operating systems that exist, so it's best to leave it to a windowing library...

 | Name | Language | Platforms |
 |------|----------|-----------|